To1ne/writepermission/_posts/2010-03-07-my-perfect-org-mode-setup.md

 `~/.dropbox-dist/dropboxd`.
 You should ensure the daemon is started on every boot, therefore

+yum  install nautilus

+log in to the webpage
+This client is not linked to any account...
+Please visit https://www.dropbox.com/cli_link?host_id=ff6921fc2f3ca85517c222b07b7aa809 to link this machine.

 ## Version control
 In my setup I use `git` to keep history of my `.org` files.
 This allows you to work locally on the `.org` files, and `push` them to the server when you're done.
 My server is a CentOs machine, and I've installed `git` with the command: